pyfsi/coconut/examples/lid_driven_cavity/openfoam_esi2d_kratos_structure2d/lid_driven_cavity_openfoam_esi2d_kratos_structure2d.md

 ## Solvers

-The flow solver is the OpenFOAM solver pimpleFOAM.
+The flow solver is the OpenFOAM ESI solver pimpleFOAM.
 A quadrilateral mesh is used with 32 cells on each side of the cavity, made with blockMesh.

 The structural solver is KratosMultiphysics StructuralMechanicsApplication (abbreviated KratosStructure).